-2-pack of powerful batteries that add a wealth of run time to tools when used.
+Two-pack of powerful batteries that add a wealth of runtime to tools when used.
 Convenient button indicates battery level.
-Provides unmatched quality for optimal and powerful power tool use.
-Batteries charge fast.
-Batteries work with 18V LXT tools.
+Provides unmatched quality for optimal and effective power tool use.
+Batteries charge quickly and work with 18V LXT tools.

 Somewhat difficult to remove from drill.
 Battery may get hot after extended use.

 The sliding design is easy to understand, and the pack locks in place without much pressure.
 The casing sits nice and flush against the majority of Makita 12V tools.
 Holds a charge when not in use and has a solid runtime regardless of what tool is being used.